 - Wear shoes that fit well.
 Buy shoes made of canvas or leather and break them in slowly.
-Extra wide shoes are also available in specialty stores that will allow for more room for the foot for people with foot deformities.
+Extra wide shoes are also available in specialty stores that will allow for more room for the foot if you have a foot deformity.

-- Always check the inside of shoes to make sure that no objects are left inside by mistake.
+- Always check the inside of shoes to make sure that no objects are left inside.

 - Protect your feet from heat and cold.
 Wear shoes at the beach or on hot pavement.
 Wear socks at night if your feet get cold.

 - Keep the blood flowing to your feet.
-Put your feet up when sitting, wiggle your toes and move your ankles several times a day, and don't cross your legs for long periods of time.
+Put your feet up when sitting, wiggle your toes and move your ankles several times a day, and don't cross your legs for long periods.

 - If you smoke, stop.
-Smoking can make blood flow problems worse.
+Smoking can make problems with blood flow worse.

-- If you have a foot problem that gets worse or won't heal, contact your doctor for advice and treatment.
+- If you have a foot problem that gets worse or won't heal, contact your doctor.

-- See your podiatrist (foot doctor) every two to three months for check-ups, even if you don't have any foot problems.
+- See your podiatrist (a foot doctor) every 2 to 3 months for checkups, even if you don't have any foot problems.

-If you have diabetes, contact your doctor if you experience any of the following problems:
+If you have diabetes, contact your doctor if you have any of these problems: